 - Gilligan's Island had the characters writing memoirs of their lives on the island.
 There were flashbacks to previous episodes, retold as self-serving memories.

 - A Fox Kids PSA (from the pre-Power Rangers years) had two kids on the verge of a fight over a skating collision/lunch mess because each one perceived the other's actions as more belligerent than they actually were (bringing about An Aesop about looking at the other person's point of view).

 - MythQuest: One of the characters, Cleo, enters a Welsh myth as Blodeuwedd, but doesn't know anything about the story.
 She is accused of killing the king, and the trial features three versions of events, with a common dialogue.
-What differs mainly is the tone of the conversation, indicating different motives.
+What differs mainly is the tone, mood, and timing of the conversation, indicating different motives.

 - The kids' series Wimzie's House uses this to teach kids that no one can remember something exactly as it was, as people tend to have bias or remember facts wrong, especially if it's over something like "whose fault it is".

 - Played with in Doctor Who stories featuring Omega, who blew up a star and gave the Time Lords the power source for time travel but was lost in the explosion.
 In the "Official" version Omega was lost accidently.
 However other versions imply Rassilon, the founder of Time Lord society, was responsible.
 In Big Finish Doctor Who audio drama "Omega", it is claimed by Omega and others that Omega's assistant Vandekirian was responsible for the sabotage but unclear whether or not he was working for Rassilon.
 Omega himself is unsure of this.
 Another story is Omega claiming he murdered the Citellians due to his experiments.
 The 5th Doctor reveals he accidently murdered the entire Citellian race and due to Omega using his bio-data he attributes this to himself.